artman/Signals/README.md

 Signals
 =======

 Signals is a micro-framework for creating and observing events.
+It replaces delegates and NSNotificationCenter with something much more beautiful.

 Make events on a class observable by creating one or more signals:
 ```